-Taking a temporary job abroad may actually further your career whilst allowing you a change of scene and a chance to live in a different culture.
-For those who feel that a change of career is needed, you could also take utilize a gap year as the perfect transition.
-Try your luck at different vocations by interning abroad or dive head first into a subject matter that has taken the back seat to your career.
+Taking a temporary job abroad may actually further your career whilst allowing you a change of scenery and a chance to live in a different culture.
+For those who feel that a change of career is needed, you could also utilize a gap year as the perfect transition.
+A career break is also a great time to invest your time in the ‘greater good’ and volunteer in something you believe in.

-Yes, there are PLENTY of reasons of why now is not the right time to take a gap year if you're in a stable job.
+Yes, there are PLENTY of reasons why now is not the right time to take a gap year if you’re in a stable job.
 A weak economy and an uncertain job market are two understandable reasons to stay put.
-Or are those good reasons to set sail and leave the US for new shores?
-There are opportunities to find every kind of work across the world, so you may find you turn that career break into something more permanent.
+Although, there are opportunities to find every kind of work across the world, so you may find an opportunity to turn that career break into something more permanent.

-You've reached the end of 9am starts, office meetings and boring presentations, now you can kick back and relax... whilst volunteering at a school in Cambodia!
+You’ve reached the end of 9am starts, office meetings, and boring presentations, now you can kick back and relax... whilst volunteering at a school in Cambodia!
 The work may never end, but it can certainly become more interesting, enriching and rewarding after you have retired from your profession.
-More and more baby boomers are jumping on board, with this age bracket quickly taking advantage of unique opportunities for older travelers.
+More and more baby boomers are jumping on board, and quickly taking advantage of unique opportunities for older travelers.

 Unfortunately many countries limit their work visas to younger age groups.
 Australia, for example, only allows 18-30 year olds to apply for their Working Holiday visas.
-However, the vast majority of volunteer programs have no age limit ceiling for their programs, so you are free to do anything from helping to conserve the spectacular Victoria Falls in Zimbabwe to aiding an animal rescue center in Costa Rica.
+However, the vast majority of volunteer programs have no age limit for their programs, so you are free to do anything from being a game ranger in Zimbabwe to aiding an animal rescue center in Costa Rica.
 There are a slew of teaching opportunities for older travelers out there too!

-The question remains: what time in your life will you shake your in-the-box notions of success and instead answer the call for adventure?
-Don't just read about the benefits of long term travel, think seriously about going out and seeing for yourself.
-Whatever age you are, whether you're about to apply for college or you've just retired, the best time to take a gap year is NOW!
+The question remains: when will the right time be for you to take a break from the ordinary and jump into a life-changing gap year experience?
+Don't just read about all the benefits of a gap year, think seriously about going out and experiencing them for yourself.
+Whatever age you are, whether you’re about to apply for college or you’ve just retired, the best time to take a gap year may just be right NOW!